 GASB Statement No. 45, which has been superseded by GASB Statement No. 75, required employers to record other postemployment benefits (OPEB) expenses for their contractually required contributions to the OPEB plan.
 Except as described in the paragraphs below, the College has complied with GASB Statement No. 45 by recording OPEB expenses based on the statutorily determined contribution rate of the Fund.
 It is the understanding of the management of the College that the statutorily determined contribution rate of the Fund incorporates both the pension liability and OPEB liability.
-GASB Statement No. 45 also requires detailed disclosure of information related to the OPEB plan and the management of the College was unable to obtain this information from the Fund financial report.
-The management of the College is unable to obtain the required disclosures and is of the opinion that such information must be obtained from the Fund.
-It is the position of the management of the College that the Fund is solely responsible for disclosure of OPEB information.

-Retirement Plan, Continued
+Retirement Plan.
+Continued